aleksandar-vuckovic/cl_advection/readme.md

 ### Implementation

-The numerical method is based on an Explicit Euler Finite Volume Method on a regular cartesian grid.
+The numerical method is based on an Explicit Euler Finite Volume Method on a regular cartesian grid (xxx).
 The program is structured into six files.

 File name  | Description
 ----------------------|------------------